 The site was gradually expanded over the years, with the addition of a forum, basilica, and baths, and town walls.
 Venta Icenorum was occupied until roughly AD 400.

-Venta Icenorum is situated on gently sloping ground on the north bank of the river Tas, and the site covers about 12 hectares.
+Venta Icenorum is situated on gently sloping ground on the north bank of the River Tas, and the site covers about 12 hectares.
 Medieval St Edmund's church is situated in one corner of the enclosure.

-There are 2 Romano-British temples in the centre of the site, and another temple about 1/2 mile to the east.
+There are two Romano-British temples in the centre of the site, and another temple about 1/2 mile to the east.
 The best-preserved part of the site is the town wall, which stands to a remarkable 20 feet high on the north.